awakekat/jade-system/readme.md

+## Decscription:

-# creating a jade project from the image building peices and components to import into building html sites quickly
+Creating a jade project from the example image.
+Building pieces and components in Jade and Bootstrap to import into building html sites quickly